openstack-infra/subunit2sql/README.rst

     subunit2sql --help

-The only required options are the state_path and the database-connections.
-These options and the other can either be used on the CLI, or put in a config file.
+The only required option is --database-connection.
+The options can either be used on the CLI, or put in a config file.
 If a config file is used you need to specify the location on the CLI.

 Most of the optional arguments deal with how subunit2sql interacts with the SQL DB.
 However, it is worth pointing out that the artifacts option and the